-Algonkian Author Connect has evolved since late 2020 to become a high-content, locus website focused on one primary goal: providing aspiring authors with the skill-set, knowledge, and resources they realistically need to not only develop and write the modern commercial or literary novel, but also successfully edit it to whatever extent necessary, whether engaging in pre-submission polish or full rewrites.
-In addition, members are able to actually pitch their novels for potential publication.
+Algonkian Author Connect has evolved since late 2020 to become a high-content, locus website focused on one primary goal: providing aspiring authors with the skill-set, knowledge, and resources they realistically need to not only develop and write the modern commercial or literary novel, but also successfully edit it to whatever extent necessary.
 See the Site Map for general directions and major features.

 In support of the above goals, AAC serves as a last-stop source for tie-breaking information on novel writing and development, and it's also a place where fiction writers, and even narrative non-fiction authors, can immerse in the world of genre publishing, as well as the world of books in general.
 With publication as the goal, the "MS Shooting Gallery" forums provide aspiring authors with the opportunity to "test run" their unpublished novels with publishing house editors, agents, and TV content execs.